RychardGutierrez/course-react-maxi/Readme.md

 - [X] Working with forms & user input
 - [X] Practice project - Adding HTTP & forms to The Food order App
 - [X] Diving into Redux (An Alternative To The Context API)
-- [] Advanced Redux
+- [ ] Advanced Redux
-- [] Building a Multi-Page SPA with React Router
+- [ ] Building a Multi-Page SPA with React Router
-- [] Adding Authentication To React Apps
+- [ ] Adding Authentication To React Apps
-- [] Section 23: Deploying React Apps
+- [ ] Deploying React Apps